ClixsyDev/starter-theme/README.md

 ## PHP autoload and dependencies

-PHP Composer is being used for autoloading and php dependecies management and you need to run `composer install`.
+PHP Composer is being used for autoloading and dependecies management and you need to run `composer install`.

 These are the linting scripts: